 Price: The API is provided for free.
 However, customized text analysis services are charged.

-The Lexalytics Semantria API offers powerful solutions for sentiment extraction and gauging the emotional tone of content.
+The AlchemyText API is an IBM-owned API that offers powerful solutions for sentiment extraction and gauging the emotional tone of content.

-API features: Semantria API is capable of breaking apart sentences and phrases to evaluate context, syntax, and semantics.
-It also combines machine learning and natural language algorithms to perform various text analysis tasks, including theme extraction, intention detection, summarization, and named entity recognition.
+API features: The AlchemyText API is capable of breaking apart sentences and phrases to evaluate sentiment, keywords, and broader concepts.
+It also combines machine learning and natural language technologies to perform various text analysis tasks, including concepts extraction, emotions detection, keywords extraction, and entities extraction.

-Ease of use: The Lexalytics API has whitepapers, documentation, and other helpful resources to assist developers in getting ahead of the learning curve.
+Ease of use: The AlchemyText API has whitepapers, documentation, and other helpful resources to assist developers in getting ahead of the learning curve.
 It also maintains SDKs for the most popular programming languages.

-Price: You can access the API’s trial version for free, but you’ll be limited to up to 6,000 transactions.
+Price: You can access the API’s trial version for free, but you’ll be limited to the number of API requests.
 To get higher limits, you’ll need to go for any of its paid plans.